Handbuilding: Ideas and Techniques for Developing Forms and Surfaces

-In this workshop students will explore ways to make functional ceramic pieces personal and expressive.
+Students will explore ways to make functional ceramic pieces personal and expressive.
 You will use hand built (slab, coil, press-mold) and wheel components to construct composite forms.
 Surface markings and textures may be developed, altered, or enriched utilizing additive and/or subtractive processes.
-Class discussions will cover form, surface and appendage possibilities including handles, feet, and lips and their relationship to historical and cultural pieces.
-Demonstrations will include how to make cups, vases, pitchers, butter dishes, bowls and open weave forms.
-Your pieces will be bisque fired only with discussions about slips, oxides and glaze related to your firing temperature.
+Class discussions will cover form, surface, and appendage possibilities including handles, feet, and lips and their relationship to historical and cultural pieces.
+Demonstrations will include how to make cups, vases, pitchers, butter dishes, bowls, and open weave forms.
+Your pieces will be bisque fired only with discussions about slips, oxides, and glaze related to your firing temperature.
 Open to all skill levels, however some clay experience is necessary.

 COURSE FEE: $600